| Eowyn awoke to feel Legolas' lips

 "Lady Eowyn must be fitted for her gown, my lord.
 And you

-will need to find a Mistress of the Ceremony, " replied the
+will need to replace the Mistress of the Ceremony," replied

 "Lady Lessien has been tutored in that role, my lord.
 Please